 News

 As caregivers, community members, and early childhood educators, we have a responsibility to ensure each child, family, and caregiver is safe from racism and discrimination and has equitable opportunities to thrive.

-In order to do this, we must begin with ourselves.
+To do this, we must begin with ourselves.
+With the correct anti-racism tools, a community can continue to grow and learn.
 Set aside time in your day to do a personal inventory.
 What thoughts, feelings, and behaviors have you contributed to upholding systems of racism?
-What assumptions are you making?
+Are you making assumptions?
 What actions or inactions have you taken that contribute to systems of oppression?

-Next, consider your family and your friends—what behaviors, statements, or jokes have gone unchecked?
-What actions or inactions have you taken within your interpersonal relationships that have contributed to an unsafe community for our black and brown children, neighbors, and colleagues?
+Next, consider your family and your friends—which behaviors, statements, or jokes have gone unchecked?
+What actions or inactions have you taken within your interpersonal relationships that have contributed to an unsafe community for our Black and Brown children, neighbors, and colleagues?
 How might you begin to lead by example within your own family or community?

 Anti-racism work is something that has to be attended to in an ongoing way.
-In order to support you in this work, we have compiled the following resources.
+To support this work, we have compiled the following anti-racism tools.
 Note that this list is not exhaustive.

-Resources for Adults
+Anti-Racism Tools for Adults

-Resources for Educators
+Anti-Racism Tools for Educators

-Resources for Discussing Racism and Violence with Children
+Discussing Racism with Children

 Children’s Books

-Resources for Social/Emotional Development
+Anti-Racism Tools for Social/Emotional Development

+News